 - 1. Ensure the motor is off my issuing an MO. - 2.
-Check the current position by issuing TP.
-The value reported back is in the units of counts. - 3.
+Check the current position by issuing TP, the value reported back is in the units of counts. - 3.
 Move the motor by hand and re-issue TP.
 The returned value should have been incremented or decremented from the first TP.
 If there is no change, check the encoder wiring and settings and retest starting at Step 1. - 4.
 Using the encoder specification sheet, translate a physical distance of the motor into counts read by the controller.
-For example, a 2000 line encoder means that the controller reads 20004= 8000 counts/revolution and a half turn of the motor would be 4000 counts. - 5.
-Issue TP to determine the current motor position, record this value.
+For example, a 2000 line encoder means that the controller reads 20004= 8000 counts/revolution and a half turn of the motor would be 4000 counts.